This 4.5 day basic trapper training workshop is required to get a trapping or assistant trapper license. You will learn:

 Register for the Yukon trapper education workshop

-There are 12 seats in this workshop.
+There are 12 seats in these workshops.
 They are available on a first come, first served basis.
 Yukon residents will be given priority due to limited seating.

 - Reserve your seat at a workshop in person at any Department of Environment office or call Client Services at 667-5652 or 1-800-661-0408 ext.
 5652.